France: Thousands rally against Barnier's appointment as PM – DW – 09/07/2024

 But critics have wasted no time in digging up his historic parliamentary record — highlighting that he was one of 155 lawmakers who voted against a law that decriminalized homosexuality in 1981.

 Barnier's predecessor, Gabriel Attal, was France's first openly gay prime minister and, at 34, also its youngest.
-Barnier, 73, will be its oldest.
+Barnier, 73, will be the country's oldest.

 mf/rm (AFP, Reuters, AP)